 Advising and Registration

 Students are assigned academic advisors with whom they should meet regularly to plan educational programs based on their interests, aptitudes, and educational goals.
 Advisors play an important role by offering informed advice about course selections, by providing information about co-curricular and extracurricular educational opportunities such as study away, internships, and undergraduate research, and by referring the student to campus support services.
 Students must consult with their academic advisor before registering for courses each term.
 Registration priority is based on anticipated completion date when the student establishes degree-seeking status and CLP events attended.
-Detailed information about advising and registration can be obtained through the Registrar.
+Detailed information about advising and registration can be obtained at enroll.furman.edu.

 No student may register for any course after more than 5 percent of a term has passed, four class days in a fall or spring semester, without the explicit permission of the department and/or instructor.
 No course adds of any type are permitted once 15 percent of a term is complete, eleven class days in a fall or spring semester.
 Absences caused by late entrance into a course will count in the student’s attendance record.

 A fee of up to $500 will be charged for late registration after established deadlines have been reached.

 All students should be aware that the final responsibility for satisfying graduation requirements solely rests on the student, not the academic advisor.
 Each student must be responsible for his or her own enrollment.

 Individualized Instruction (Internships, Independent Study, Research, and Tutorial Courses)

 Internships, Independent Study, and Research opportunities offered on a “for-credit” basis are available in many academic departments each term.
 Students should consult with the department of interest to determine their eligibility for this type of instruction and identify a faculty member to supervise the internship, independent study, or research experience.
 Approval for completing this type of experience should be gained before the term in which the work will be completed.